 Social storytelling has become immensely important with the growing need to get more people actively engaged with social content.
 Brands and content marketers are competing fiercely to pull in willing, cooperative and action-ready audiences – and stop pushing out more and more of the “standard social updates” that are creating audience apathy.
 Brand owners are realizing fast that the social landscape is becoming too full of “sameness” and they have do more.
 One of the best ways could be social storytelling … if it can be used innovatively to warm up and magnetize inbound-audiences.
 Giving audiences a brand story makes the audiences feel like “insiders” and not “outsiders” to the brand.

 While the intentions to tell stories are right, the ways some content marketers are trying to strategize with their stories is not really up to par.
 So many brands are doing their social storytelling rather badly – and not experiencing the results they want.
 They probably need to look for inspirations from other creative arts, instead of looking inwards at the social media all the time, and learning nothing new.
-Can the Content Storytelling Techniques for the social media, for instance, learn anything from the gripping comic books through the years … or from the mesmeric ancient storytelling traditions of old civilizations?
+Can the Content Creation Process for the social media, for instance, learn anything from the gripping comic books through the years … or from the mesmeric ancient storytelling traditions of old civilizations?
 Let’s look at some of the best storytelling examples we’ve seen in recent times on the social media, and see how they have gotten off the beaten track … how they’ve learnt to mesmerize and tantalize readers!

 Content marketers must look at social storytelling as psychology and emotion – and not as a marketing tactic!